Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 ### 5.1 Processing of real-time data
 - In order to develop a real-time earthquake map, we needed to included an API from the United States Geological Survey (USGS) website.
 - The API delivers our data, which contains all earthquakes from all over the world which occurred within the last 24 hours.
+  The USGS website offers many configuration options concerning time period (in our case 24 hours) and magnitude (in our case all earthquakes regardless of magnitude).
+  These configurations can easily be changed if desired.

     > If you want to get further information about the USGS, click here: https://www.usgs.gov/